ScPo-CompEcon/Students/README.md

 		* `computing`, where you should state what kinds of computational problems you are (or think you will be) solving.

 	1. save this file
-1. Back in Github Desktop: You see it says *1 uncommitted change*.
-It tells you that the state of the repo changed. good.
+1. Go back to your GUI, or type `git status` on the command line.
+1. In the GUI, select `YOUR_GITHUB_USERNAME.json` to be added to the next commit, or type `git add YOUR_GITHUB_USERNAME.json` on the command line.
 1. write a summary of the change.
-Like: "added my username"
+Like: "added my username". command line `git commit -m 'added my username'`
-1. click on *commit to gh-pages*. `gh-pages` is the default branch on this repo, and that's where we want to add this new file.
-1. Top right in Github Desktop, click on *Pull Request*.
-1. Additionally add more comments.
-Then click *Send Pull Request*.
+1. push your commit to your remote at github: `git push` (click push in your gui)
+1. Go to fork on github at `https://github.com/YOUR_USER_NAME/students`
+1. Click on create new pull request.
 1. Done.
 1. You can go and look at your PR by clicking on the link that appears where you clicked.